Last Updated on February 27, 2020

 I spent an amazing 3 days/3 nights on a Thailand snorkeling liveaboard trip.
 The excursion with Andaman Snorkel Discovery left from about 1.5 hours north of Phuket to the Similan and Surin Islands.
-The company has recently started trips to Myanmar as well, so I’m hoping to return for another adventure.
+Since then, the company has started trips to Myanmar as well, so I’m hoping to return for another adventure!
 I chose them based on their good reviews and small group size, and because they specialized only in snorkeling rather than a mixed scuba diving/snorkeling group.

 Haphazard Rating: (3 of 5).
 Open-water snorkeling recommended for experienced snorkelers; bring Dramamine for sea-sickness; you’ll travel to shore via small dinghy

 To See: pristine beaches, sea turtles, rays, corals, sea life

 To Eat: all meals served onboard; fresh fish; Thai dishes; tropical fruit

 The draw of a liveaboard is being able to wake up in amazing snorkeling or diving locations before the day trip boats arrive, as well as having an experienced captain and crew that know the best spots.
 You also feel a teensy bit like a rock star, since this is the closest most of us will ever come to rolling up in a private yacht to pristine and secluded beach settings.